Vexatos/Computronics/src/main/resources/assets/computronics/doc/tis3d/computronics/en_US/item/tape_reader_module.md

 * `0`: isEnd - Returns 1 if the tape drive is empty or the inserted tape has reached its end, 0 otherwise.
 * `1`: isReady - Returns 1 if there is a tape inserted, 0 otherwise.
 * `2`: getState - Returns the state the drive is currently in, as a number.
 Returned numbers are `0` if Tape Drive has stopped, `1` if the Tape Drive is currently playing, `2` if the Tape Drive is rewinding and `3` if the Tape Drive is forwarding.
-* `3`: getSize - Returns the size of the tape in bytes, relative to the last multiple of 1024
+* `3`: getSize - Returns the size of the tape in bytes modulo 1024.
-* `4`: getSize in Kibibytes - Returns the size of the tape in kibibytes as an integer, rounded down.
+* `4`: getSize in kibibytes - Returns the size of the tape in kibibytes as an integer, rounded down.
 * `5`: setSpeed - Sets the speed the drive plays at to the next value the module reads, in percent.
 Values between 25 and 200 are valid.
 * `6`: setVolume - Sets the volume of the Tape Drive to the next value the module reads, in percent.
 Values between 0 and 100 are valid.
 * `7`: seek - Seeks the next value the module reads (in bytes) on the tape.
 Negative values will seek backwards (i.e. rewind).